AdobeDocs/pass.en/help/accountiq/product-concepts.md

 ## [!UICONTROL Sharing level] {#sharing-level-def}

-Also known as Risk Index - Accounts or Shared Accounts Risk Index, it is a value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected Programmer Channels during the selected time frame.
+Also known as Risk Index - Accounts or Shared Accounts Risk Index, it is a value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected Programmer Channels during the selected time interval.

 ## [!UICONTROL Static device] {#static-device-def}

 A device that has very low mobility.
 For example, game console, set top box, and television set.

-## [!UICONTROL Time frame] {#time-frame-def}
+## [!UICONTROL Time interval] {#time-interval-def}

 Also known as Period or Time Slot, it is the window of time that contains the play request activity represented in the user interface and tables from start to finish.